fluent/fluentd-website/content/blog/20210504_fluentcon-recap.md

 2. Write plugins the language you want.
 Keep the blazing fast performance.

 ## Thanks to the foundation and conference speakers and sponsors
-We would like to thank Cloud Native Computing Foundation and conference oganizer team for all the community effort making people meet and discuss in this challenging moment.
+We would like to thank Cloud Native Computing Foundation and conference organizer team for all the community effort making people meet and discuss in this challenging moment.
 We also thank all the amazing speakers and sponsors to support the 1st FluentCon.
 Here is the list of speakers and sponsors.

 1. [**Opening Remarks and Keynote**][2]